James 1:2 Commentary

 Young's Literal: for let not that man suppose that he shall receive anything from the Lord--

-• Jas 4:3; Pr 15:8; 21:27; Isa 1:15; Isa 58:3,4
+- Jas 4:3; Pr 15:8; Pr 21:27; Isa 1:15; Isa 58:3-4

-James 4:3 You ask and do not receive, because you ask with wrong motives, so that you may spend it on your pleasures.
+James 4:3+ You ask and do not receive, because you ask with wrong motives, so that you may spend it on your pleasures.

-To doubt is to be uncertain about God and to feel isolated from Him; to suffer (Ed: as one often does when trial come into our life) is to experience pain and to feel isolated from others.
+To doubt is to be uncertain about God and to feel isolated from Him; to suffer (Ed: as one often does when trials come into our life) is to experience pain and to feel isolated from others.
 Giant Despair thus appears and imprisons us in what Bunyan aptly called “Doubting Castle.”
 (Read about the destruction of "Doubting Castle" in The Seventh Stage of Pilgrim's Progress) There, alone in the darkness, we begin to hear and believe the voices that say “there is no help for him in God” (Ps.
 3:2).
 But it is not true that there is no help for us in God!
 Hear the testimony of others: “Because the Sovereign Lord helps me, I will not be disgraced” (Isa.
 50:7); “God is our refuge and strength, an ever-present help in trouble… God will help … at break of day” (Ps.
 46:1, 5).

 The problem for the doubting sufferer, however, is that “break of day” has not yet come.
 It is still dark.
 When doubt is at its height and attacks most fiercely we ask, “Is there no light to help me through the night?”
 Indeed there is; but the prescribed antidote tends to work slowly.
 It is important for us, therefore, to complete the course.

 Scripture’s account of genuine spiritual experience speaks to your situation.
 It describes your symptoms and illustrates the way of recovery.
 You are not unique.
 There is no test of faith that seizes us “except what is common to man.
-And God is faithful; he will not let you be tempted beyond what you can bear” (1Co 10:13-note).
+And God is faithful; he will not let you be tempted beyond what you can bear” (1Co 10:13+).
 Great saints of God have been where you are now.

 Think of Elijah, suffering from total exhaustion; he doubted God’s future purpose for his life and lay down to die.
-“I have had enough, Lord,” he said (1 Kings 19:4).
+“I have had enough, Lord,” he said (1 Kings 19:4+).
 Here is Jeremiah, bravely facing being beaten and put in the stocks; he is a different man in private when the suffering catches up with him and he cries out, “O Lord, you deceived me, and I was deceived” (Jer.
-20:7).
-There is John the Baptist, fearless in denouncing Herod’s immoral behavior yet he receives an unwelcome visit from doubt as he languishes in prison and anxiously sends to know whether Jesus really is the Messiah after all (Luke 7:19).
+20:7+).
+There is John the Baptist, fearless in denouncing Herod’s immoral behavior yet he receives an unwelcome visit from doubt as he languishes in prison and anxiously sends to know whether Jesus really is the Messiah after all (Luke 7:19+).
 (If you would like more information on this important topic of doubt from the perspective of some of the finest Christian minds of modern times I would strongly recommend procuring the book edited by R C Sproul borrow Doubt & assurance page 33)

-Expect (3633) (hoiomai) means to consider something to be true but with a component of tentativeness.
+Expect (3633) (oiomai) means to consider something to be true but with a component of tentativeness.
 It means to regard something as presumably true, but without particular certainty—to suppose, to expect, to presume, to assume, to imagine, to believe, to think, to mean, to intend.
-Note this is not a suggestion or a conclusion but is issued as a command (present imperative)
+Hiebert explains that oiomai implies "a subjective judgment which has feeling rather than thought for its ground."'
+It carries the collateral notion of an unwarranted judgment: "let not that man suppose."

 John 21:25 And there are also many other things which Jesus did, which if they were written in detail, I suppose (present tense = continually) that even the world itself would not contain the books which were written